niplav/site/now.md

 Writing
 -------

-I am mostly writing solutions to exercises in the textbooks I'm reading at the moment.

-### Currently Writing

-If I find time inbetween that, I'm expanding on the following texts:
+I'm right now expanding on the following texts:

 * [Notes](./notes.html)
 	* [Notes on Ethics](./notes_on_ethics.html)